Security Principles and Compliance Specifics Governing tiCrypt

 - The combination of the AES-256 random keys, one for each escrow key, is used to encrypt the user's private key and then store it on the server.

-An important part of this scheme is the fact that the private keys cannot be recovered if any part is missing.
+An essential part of this scheme is that the private keys cannot be recovered if any part is missing.

-In order to recover the user's private key, all escrow key holders have to securely transfer their part of the key to a designated party.
-An essential part of this scheme is the fact that the private keys cannot be recovered if any part is missing.
+To recover the user's private key, all escrow key holders have to securely transfer their part of the key to a designated party.
+An essential part of this scheme is that the private keys cannot be recovered if any part is missing.
 Moreover, none of the escrow key holders can recover the key – only the designated party can.

 Secure Virtual Machines